sharpcoding/custom-docker-image/README.md

 RUN apt-get -y install iputils-ping
 RUN apt-get -y install mc
 ```
 there are *ping*, *curl* and *mc* commands available, with Midnight Commander mc as a kind of luxurious extension for instances used for development purposes.
-The baked image weights 323 MB:
+The image weights 323 MB:

 ```
 REPOSITORY   TAG SIZE
 tiny-ubuntu  v1  323MB
 ```

-## Baking a Docker image
+## Baking it yourself

 Start shell/cmd and run the following in the same directory where the [Dockerfile](/Dockerfile) is placed:
 ```
 docker-compose build
 ```

-See that the image has been created successfully:
+Verify that the image has been created successfully:
 ```
 docker images --all
 ```
-the command above should result in something like:
+it result in something like:
 ```
 REPOSITORY   TAG    IMAGE ID      CREATED       SIZE ubuntu       latest b47cb2d60bbe  39 hours ago  122MB tiny-ubuntu  v1     a77509368a8d  4 months ago  225MB
 ```

-Run the image (which will result in creating a container):
+Start the image (which will result in creating a container):
 ```
 docker run tiny-ubuntu:v1
 ```

-View created container:
+View the created container:
 ```
 docker ps
 ```